takasumir/osakacycling/content/posts/n-kawachi-cycle-path/index.md

 ![Entrance of Yodogawa River's bank](images/020.webp)

-At the entrance to the Yodogawa River, there is a signboard of the Kitakawachi Cycle Line.
+At the entrance to the Yodogawa River, there is a signboard of the North Kawachi Cycle Line.
 Up to this point, the road was not good to ride the bicycle on, but from here, you can feel confortable riding.

 ![Signboard of North Kawachi cycle path](images/020-1.webp)